 As time went on, Anna’s needle phobia became worse and worse.
 “We began to dread routine doctor visits,” Meghan said.
 “If Anna needed labs drawn, what should be a simple visit, would end up taking two to three hours.”

-Then Anna was referred to the Children’s Mercy Center for Integrated Care (CENTIPED) Clinic.
-This clinic helps kids who would benefit from a team approach to their care.
-In addition to a gastroenterologist and a urology nurse practitioner the clinic includes a pediatric psychologist.
+Then Anna was referred to one of the multidisciplinary clinics at Children's Mercy.
+This type of clinic helps kids who would benefit from a team approach to their care.
+In Anna's case, in addition to a gastroenterologist and a urology nurse practitioner, the clinic includes a pediatric psychologist.

 That’s where Christina Low Kapalu, PhD, child psychologist, first met Anna.